gursky1/fastchange/README.md

 ## Example notebook

-See example.ipynb under examples/ for some sample code to get started with fastchange.
+See simple.ipynb under examples/ for some sample code to get started with fastchange.

 # Installing with extras